axeolotl69/stalactite/content/notes/eng/book notes/the thing around your neck/!ttayn notes.md

 	- but he pays attention to her
 	- so she dates him
 	- thing around your neck is like the suffocating feeling she has
-	- her dad dies and she leaves him
+	- her dad dies and she leaves him (or does she!!!!1!!!1!!1)
+- the american embassy
+	-
 - the shivering
 	- ukamaka is a nigerian woman in college, worrying over a major plane crash in nigeria, as she believes that her ex, udenna, might have been aboard it
 	- chinedu makes himself known as a fellow nigerian in her apartment suite and asks if they can pray together, ukamaka later telling him that she’s worried because her ex might have been on the flight. fortunately, through a call, she finds that he had missed his flight and is safe.